Estherc-ai/market-microstructure-frameworks/README.md

 >
 > **This workspace is driven by pure passion, deep systems logic, and an absolute respect for structural market physics.
 It is NOT a commercial venture.**
 >
 > Because these structural frameworks rely entirely on objective mathematical data, the daily reference zones track institutional flow with high precision.
-To ensure this private study space remains a quiet environment focused purely on educational research, the deep daily coordinates and data maps are kept locked to protect the integrity of the project and prevent commercial misuse.
+To ensure this private study space remains a quiet environment focused purely on educational research, the deep daily coordinates and data maps are kept locked to protect the integrity of the project.

-Collaborator access to this historical tracking ledger is gladly shared peer-to-peer with verified industry specialists, quantitative researchers, systems engineers, and academic peers who share a genuine passion for market mechanics and want to explore the data together.
+Collaborator access to this historical tracking ledger is gladly shared peer-to-peer who share a genuine passion for market mechanics and want to explore the data together.

 ### 📥 Connect & Request Access:
-If you are an industry specialist, quantitative researcher, or fellow student interested in reviewing the historical daily data maps, please feel free to reach out using either method:
+If you are interested in reviewing the historical daily data maps, please feel free to reach out using either method:

 1. **Let's Connect on LinkedIn:** Drop by my LinkedIn page so we can introduce ourselves.
-A quick direct message mentioning your firm or academic research background is a wonderful way for us to connect peer-to-peer.
+A quick direct message mentioning your academic research background is a wonderful way for us to connect peer-to-peer.
 2. **GitHub Collaboration:** Feel free to open an issue directly in this repository or contact me with your GitHub handle so I can add you to the private workspace.